Keyboard shortcuts

 activeInclude in dashboard generationYes

-Manual Notes
+Manual notes

 PathPurposeEdited by

-content/intent/Goals (daily, weekly, monthly, yearly)Human only
+content/intent/Goals for daily, weekly, monthly, or yearly periodsHuman only

 content/notes/Evergreen notes and documentationHuman only